MaHermann/Riemannian-coupledGPE-rotation/README.md

 ## Environment

 You should run the experiments and evaluations in the provided package environment, i.e., first run `using Pkg; Pkg.activate("./Riemannian-coupledGPE-rotation/"); Pkg.instantiate();` inside julia, and when calling the files, use the `--project` flag, e.g. `julia --project=. experiments/harmonic_trap.jl`.

+# Citation
+When using this repository in your own work, please cite our paper:

+	@article{hermann2025qualitative,
+	    title={Qualitative and Quantitative Analysis of Riemannian Optimization Methods for Ground States of Rotating Multicomponent Bose-Einstein Condensates}, author={Hermann, Martin and Stykel, Tatjana and Yadav, Mahima}, journal={arXiv preprint arXiv:2512.05939},
+	    year={2025}
+	}